Dsek-LTH/mums/README.md

 # mums
-A web application designed to easily track and manage "mums" throughout their introductory period.
+A web application designed to easily track and manage "mums" throughout the introductory period.